New generalisation of Jacobi's derivative formula: Preliminaries

-Index of infinity is usually omitted in the sets, and inferred in the part with an incomplete number of indices.
-In what follows index of infinity ($2g+2$ as indroduced above) is replaced by $0$ for the sake of correct ordering of indices which is essentialarising in theta relations.
+The index of infinity is usually omitted, it belongs to the part $\I_\mFr$ or $\J_\mFr$ with the number of indices less than $g+1-2\mFr$ or $g+1+2\mFr$, respectively.
+Notation $\I_\mFr$ is used for the part of less cardinality.